trawick/edurepo/SETUP.md

 The Ansible playbook described under the deployment instructions above covers installation of required packages so look there for such requirements.

+In general, look at the Ansible playbook for an overview of what is required on a staging/production server, even though a developer set is simpler.

 Python version
 --------------